About paying school fees

 - If you are not eligible for the Student Assistance Scheme, but are experiencing financial hardship, talk directly to the school about payment arrangements and other financial assistance which may help.

-Please visit the Department of Education for more information on paying school fees.
+Please visit the Department for Education, Children and Young People for more information on paying school fees.